- Prescription Drug Assistance Programs

 NeedyMeds, Inc. only offers information about drug assistance programs.
 They do not help with problems or help you search for drug assistance programs.

-NeedyMeds, Inc. also has its own drug discount card that you can print out for free from its website.
+NeedyMeds, Inc. also has its own drug discount card that you can print out for free online.
 It can be used in certain drugstores, but you can’t use it along with your insurance.

 Scam Alert: There are lookalike websites that say they’re with NeedyMeds that ask for money.
 NeedyMeds does not ask for money for its information.
 Contact NeedyMeds if you see anything like this.

 Last Medical Review: 10/28/2014

 Last Revised: 11/13/2014